Architectures in parametric component-based systems: Qualitative and quantitative modelling: Decidability results for FOEIL

 Taking into account the above induction steps, we show that the worst case run time for our translation algorithm is exponential.
 Indeed, if $\psi$ is a PIL formula, then the constructed finite automaton $\mathcal{A}_{\psi,r}$ in steps (i)-(iii) is a DFA and its state-size is polynomial in the size of $\psi$.
 Specifically, if $\psi=p(x^{(i)})$, then the state-size of $\mathcal{A}_{\psi,r}$ is the same as the size of $\psi$.
-If $\psi=\neg \zeta$, then by step (v) we need an exponential time since we construct firstly a complete finite automaton equivalent to the one corresponding to $\zeta$.
-The cases (iv), (vi)-(xi), (xiii), and (xv) trivially require polynomial time constructions.
-Finally, the translations in steps (xii) and (xiv) require an exponential run time since we need to compute all nonempty subsets of $[r(i)]$; every such subset corresponds to a polynomial time construction of a finite automaton.
+If $\psi=\neg \zeta$, then by step (vi) we need an exponential time since we construct firstly a complete finite automaton equivalent to the one corresponding to $\zeta$.
+The cases (iv), (v), (vii)-(xii), (xiv), and (xvi) trivially require polynomial time constructions.
+Finally, the translations in steps (xiii) and (xv) require an exponential run time since we need to compute all nonempty subsets of $[r(i)]$; every such subset corresponds to a polynomial time construction of a finite automaton.
 Moreover, this is an upper bound for the complexity in that steps because of the following reasons.
 Firstly, the FOEIL formula $\psi'$ contains no EPIL subformulas of the form $\neg \zeta$.
-Secondly, if $\psi'$ contains a subformula of the form $\exists ^* x^{(i')}.\psi''$ or $\exists ^{\shuffle} x^{(i')}.\psi''$, then the computation of the subsets of $r[i']$ is independent of the computation of the subsets of $r[i]$. \\ On the other hand, the best case run time of the algorithm is polynomial since if $\psi$ needs no translation of steps (v), (xii), or (xiv), then no exponential blow up occurs. \end{proof}
+Secondly, if $\psi'$ contains a subformula of the form $\exists ^* x^{(i')}.\psi''$ or $\exists ^{\shuffle} x^{(i')}.\psi''$, then the computation of the subsets of $[r(i')]$ is independent of the computation of the subsets of $[r(i)]$. \\ On the other hand, the best case run time of the algorithm is polynomial since if $\psi$ needs no translation of steps (vi), (xiii), or (xv), then no exponential blow up occurs. \end{proof}

 \

 \begin{proof}[Proof of Theorem \ref{sent_to_aut}] We apply Proposition \ref{formula-aut}.
 Since $\psi$ is a sentence it contains no free variables.
 Hence, we get a finite automaton $\mathcal{A}_{\psi,r}$ over $I_{p\B(r)}$ such that $(r,w) \models \psi$ iff $w \in L(\mathcal{A}_{\psi,r})$ for every $w \in I^+_{p\B(r)}$, and this concludes our proof. \end{proof}